kpenner36/futuristic-iron-d6262/src/pages/index.md

 sections:
   - type: hero_section
     title: Receive Your Miracle
-    subtitle: God wants you well!
+    subtitle: No matter your Faith or Belief System...
+God wants you well!
     content: >
       #### 3 John 1:2